akkefa/ml-notes/docs/probability/what_is_probability.rst

     Sample
         Most of the time, the population is so large, we can only collect data on a subset of it.
 We will call this our sample.

+    Sets and Subsets
+        | A set is defined as a group of objects (i.e., sets can be made up of letters, numbers, names, etc.)
+        | A subset is defined as a set within a set. set A is a subset of set B if and only if every element of A is also in B.

+    Empty Set
+        The set that contains nothing, denoted :math:`\emptyset`.

+    Complement
+        :math:`A^c` = A complement.
+This is a shorthand way of saying when A does not occur.
+This set is made up of everything not in A.

 .. admonition:: Interview Question

-    | What is the sample space of rolling Two Dice?
+    | Q: What is the sample space of rolling Two Dice?
-    | The total number of joint outcomes (a,b) is 6 times 6 which is 36.
+    | Ans: The total number of joint outcomes (a,b) is 6 times 6 which is 36.

 Axioms of Probability